mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 A commitment is optimistically trusted but it can be refuted until it is said to be **cemented** (i.e., final, unchangeable).
-Indeed, right after a commitment is published, a two-week refutation period starts.
+Indeed, right after a commitment is published, a two-weeks refutation period starts.
 During the refutation period, anyone noticing that a commitment for a given commitment period is invalid can post a concurrent commitment for the same commitment period to force the